thaddavis/crewai_and_agentops_script/video_script/intro.md

 ALL THE CODE PRESENTED IS LINKED IN THE DESCRIPTION

-- As a BONUS section at the end, we'll go Super Saiyan and task the 2nd team of agents we build to write us a hit song so we get a feel for how to experiment and adapt this technology to our own purposes
+- Stay tuned till the end, where we task the 2nd team of agents we build with writing us a hit song that we'll actually make to see what it sounds like

 *Silence is golden*